 MQTT is an open protocol, standardized by OASIS and ISO (ISO/IEC 20922:2016).
 It is used for data exchange with constrained devices in the field.
-It keeps network bandwidth at minimum level and handles unreliable networks without complex error handling and a huge implementation effort.
-It was made for keeping an steady line to your devices at a minimal cost supporting real push notifications and near real time communication.
+It keeps network bandwidth at a minimum level and handles unreliable networks without complex error handling and a huge implementation effort.
+It was made for keeping a steady line to your devices at a minimal cost supporting real push notifications and near real-time communication.

 Connect thousands of devices to the business, sending instant updates and broadcast push notifications is where MQTT truly excels.
 It’s made for devices and is lightweight on the wire, enabling low-cost device communication that scales with the business.

 MQTT is based on the publish/subscribe paradigm.
 This enables easy broadcasting of messages from one publisher to many subscribers.
-Messages from a huge amount of publishers to a few subscribers is covered as well.
-Additionally the connection is built-up from the client side, which makes a bidirectional communication possible without NAT translation issues.
+Messages from a huge amount of publishers to a few subscribers are covered as well.
+Additionally, the connection is built-up from the client side, which makes a bidirectional communication possible without NAT translation issues.